'I had done the unthinkable to my son'

 A police interview between Ngawhika and retired Detective Jeff Alpe was played to the jury today.

-Ngawhika said in the interview she remembered looking at the television and was “freaking out” that there were demons on there.
+Ngawhika said she remembered looking at the television and was “freaking out” that demons were on it.

 “All I remember hearing was it was part of a prophesy.
 I remember being called a Jezebel in my head.”